You pay NO BOOKING FEES when booked using this web-site and get free payment protection.

 The main bathroom has an extra wide shower and separate bath tub.
 Above the main bedroom is a very large open plan mezzanine with full size English snooker table and two single beds.
 Alternatively a second separate double bedroom, with en suite shower and wc, is also available, on the ground floor of the main house (the owners home), with an independent entrance.
 The garden and pool of the rental property are orientated away from the owner's home.

 Outside: 11m x 5m pool with shallow area and deep end and easy access stairs.
 Covered terrace with built in BBQ and lots of garden furniture.
 Utility Room: Washing machine.
 Bed linen provided but not towels.
 This is a self catering property which must be returned to the owner at the end of stay in a fully cleaned condition.
 A cleaning service is not provided.
-Please pay attention if you are planning to leave very early in the morning and have chosen to pay the damage deposit in cash upon arrival instead of by bank transfer in advance.
 Cash damage deposit refunds are made upon the hand over of keys and return of the property in a fully cleaned condition, not the day before.

 The 30 acre Domaine Le Sabatou was previously a lavender plantation with small vineyards on the slopes of the horse shoe shaped geography surrounding the property (sabata/zapato from which the present name derives).
 Since 1989 Le Sabatou has flourished as a protected nature reserve free from pesticides and other agricultural chemicals and the land has been returned to nature.
 After 25years Le Sabatou has seen the return of an extraordinary abundance of wild flowers, particularly orchids and healing Bach plants.
 This, in turn, has stimulated the return of the bees and a huge diversity of insects which has triggered the revival of a fabulous eco system.
 We have witnessed the return of many species of birds, including eagles and owls, small animals such as the pine martin, hare and fox.
 Today the tranquil deer are visible around the house.